British African-Caribbean people: Art and design

+Life Between Islands: Caribbean-British Art 1950s – Now, Tate Britain

+From December 1, 2021 to April 3, 2022 the Tate Britain museum presented the exposition, Life Between Islands: Caribbean-British Art 1950s – Now co-curated by David A. Bailey, Director of the International Curators Forum, and Alex Farquharson, Director of Tate Britain.
+This exhibition was also presented at the Art Gallery of Ontario, Toronto, Canada from December 6, 2023 to April 1, 2024.
+The exhibition featured over 40 artists and scholars with ties to Caribbean-British history including Aubrey Williams, David Scott, Frank Bowling, Donald Locke, Horace Ové, Sonia Boyce, Chris Ofili, Claudette Johnson, Peter Doig, Hurvin Anderson, Michael McMillan, Grace Wales Bonner, Barbara Walker, Alberta Whittle and others.
+The relationship between the Caribbean and Britain and reconsiders British art history in the twentieth and twenty-first centuries from a Caribbean perspective.
+Life Between Islands: Caribbean-British Art 1950s – Now explored Caribbean-British history and cultural contributions from a Caribbean viewpoint.
+The exhibition was accompanied by a catalogue.

+African-Caribbean artists

 Other African-Caribbean artists of note include Faisal Abdu'allah of Jamaican heritage, Guyanese-born Ingrid Pollard, British-based Jamaican painter Eugene Palmer, the sculptor George "Fowokan" Kelly, and Tam Joseph, whose 1983 work Spirit of Carnival was a vivid depiction of the Notting Hill Carnival.
 The movement was also part of the impetus that led to the founding of the Association of Black Photographers by Mark Sealy and others.
 In 1999 the filmmaker Steve McQueen (not to be confused with the Hollywood filmstar) won Britain's most prestigious art prize, the Turner Prize, for his video Deadpan.
 The artist and producer Pogus Caesar was commissioned by Artangel to direct a film based on McQueen's work.
 Forward Ever – Backward Never was premiered at the Lumiere in London in 2002.
 Caesar has also established the OOM Gallery Archives, based in Birmingham, which has in excess of 14,000 images including photographs of contemporary Black British culture.